Electrochemical skin conductance: Summary

+In fact, firm application of the hands and feet against the electrodes blocks physiological sweating, and the active measure extracts electro-active ions (i. e., chloride near the anode, proton near the cathode) and pulls them towards the electrodes.
+The resulting conductance is then given for each foot and hand in μS (micro-Siemens).
+A comprehensive technology review, including the mathematical model underlying the concept along with its theoretical assumptions, can be found in the summary paper From Sudoscan to Bedside: Theory, Modalities, and Applications of Electrochemical Skin Conductance in Medical Diagnostics.

+Details

 Currently, ESC measurement can be obtained with the use of a medical device, called Sudoscan.
 No specific patient preparation or medical personnel training is required.
 The measure lasts less than 3 minutes, and is innocuous and non-invasive.

 The apparatus consists of stainless-steel electrodes for the hands and the feet which are connected to a computer for recording and data management purposes.
 To conduct an ESC test, the patients place their hands and feet on the electrodes.
 Sweat glands are most numerous on the palms of the hands and soles of the feet, and thus well suited for sudomotor function evaluation.

 The electrodes are used alternatively as anode or cathode.
 A direct current (DC) incremental voltage under 4 volts is applied on the anode.
 This DC, through reverse iontophoresis, induces a voltage on the cathode and generates a current (of an intensity less than 0.3 mA) between the anode and the cathode, related to electro-active ions from sweat reacting with the electrodes.
 The electrochemical phenomena are measured by the two active electrodes (the anode and the cathode) successively in the two active limbs (either hands or feet), whilst the two passive electrodes allow retrieval of the body potential.

 During the test, 4 combinations of 15 different low DC voltages are applied.
-The resulting Electrochemical Skin Conductances (ESC) for each hand and foot are expressed in µS (micro-Siemens).
+The resulting Electrochemical Skin Conductances (ESC) for each hand and foot are expressed in μS (micro-Siemens).
 The test also evaluates the percentage of asymmetry between the left and right side, for both hands and feet ESC, providing an assessment of whether one side is more affected than the other.

+Withings: scales

+Summary

+Withings integrated Sudoscan technology into its scale (FDA clearance) in order to provide large adoption of the measurement and allow for at home follow-up of patients with neuropathies.

+Details

+The Withings technology is based on the same principle but only measure the ESC on foot from its BodyComp and BodyScan scales.
+A clinical trial (agreement study) demonstrated the correlation between the BodyScan scale and Sudoscan measurements.
+More generally the adoption of a technology going from only hospital measurements to home measurements allow the building of Real World Evidence (RWE) time series profile for patients.